What is beardruff?

 Exfoliate the skin using a beard brush to aid with the removal of dead skin cells and to oxygenate the beard hair follicles.
 Repeated exfoliation of the skin underneath your beards is essential for beardruff reduction.
 Use a quality boar hair beard brush to brush your face at least once every day.

-- Use the anti beardruff beard balm
+- Use beard balm

 For maximum benefit, apply the balm after applying beard oil.
 The best balms are those that contain beeswax and shea butter as the elements in them create a protective layer that hold in moisture to reduce the flakiness over time.